e10v/tea-tasting/README.md

 Once the experiment is defined, calculate the result with method `experiment.analyze`.
 It accepts the experiment data as the first parameter, `data`, and returns an instance of the `ExperimentResult` class.

-The `ExperimentResult` object contains the experiment result for each metric.
+The `ExperimentResult` object contains the experiment results for each metric.
 To serialize results use one of these methods:

 - `to_polars`: Polars dataframe, with a row for each metric.
 - `to_pandas`: Pandas dataframe, with a row for each metric.